 - Once you have downloaded your relevant firmware, please copy or move the downloaded firmware image file to its relevant path on your USB flash drive:

 - If your current SoC firmware version is earlier than v02.00.00: create a folder called LG_DTV on the root folder of your USB drive and store the image file within the /LG_DTV directory of the USB memory stick.

 - If your current SoC firmware version is v02.00.00 or later: create a folder called LG_MONITOR on the root folder of your USB drive and store the image file within the /LG_MONITOR directory of the USB memory stick.

 - Please insert the USB Memory stick with your downloaded firmware version to your LG webOS signage player and the software update application will launch automatically.

 - Once the Update window appears, please now click the Update button and then when the update is complete the LG webOS player will be automatically rebooted.

 - If the current SoC firmware version v02.00.37 or earlier then please repeat steps 3 and 4 again after rebooting.

-- If you have v02.00.37 or an earlier version of the LG webOS signage then please do not update both the SoC firmware and Micom firmware at the same time.
-Therefore, the update will update will need to be performed twice and the Micom firmware version will be updated after the second firmware update.
+- If you have a display that is v02.00.37 or older, please do not update both the SoC firmware and Micom firmware at the same time.
+Instead, run through the update process twice.
+Once for the Micom and once for the firmware.
+Your screens Micom will update on the second go.